-If you need treatment, before starting it, consult with your health care provider or a health care professional to discuss your challenges and needs.
+If you have decided you need or want to go into treatment, before starting it, consult with your health care provider or a health care professional to discuss your challenges and needs.
 If you do not have a primary care provider, you can use the Substance Abuse and Mental Health Services Administration’s National Helpline for treatment information and a referral.

-The health care professional will help you consider your experiences with addiction and recovery to help you get on the best path, walking you through these questions:
+The health care professional will help you consider your experiences with substance misuse and recovery to help you get on the best path, walking you through these questions:

 If the answer is yes, you may need detoxification to help your body overcome a chemical dependence.
 If withdrawal symptoms are severe, such as hallucinations, seizures, high blood pressure, fever, or heavy sweating, hospitalization may be necessary to help start the detoxification process.